JackSzwergold/Preworn-Main/tutorials/mamp1.md

 ## Part 1: Setting Up a Basic, Useful MAMP Environment

+I like using MAMP because it’s a quick & easy way to get a very basic—and very standard—LAMP (Linux, Apache, MySQL & PHP) environmeht working on a Mac.
+While there are some purists who believe that coding on a pure Linux setup—virtual or physical—is the way the go, for pretty much every PHP task I have ever come across, MAMP has always worked well.
+And since it operates on on the Mac desktop like any other applictaion, it allows me to use the great development tools that exist for Macs without much hassle.
+A complete win-win development setup for Mac developers who code in the LAMP world.

+That said, there are some simple tweaks I like to do on any MAMP install that will make my life as a developer easier.
+If you are familiar with basic PHP ini configuration changes, you’ll pick up what I am doing right away.

 Before anything else, you need to figure out which version of the PHP ini configuration file—commonly refered to as *php.ini*—your setup is using.
 For this example, I am using PHP version 5.4.10 which is part of the standard MAMP 2.1.4 install.
 I am also using the MAMP specific non-default port of `8888`.

 While port `80` is the traditionally used port for web services, I find it’s bettter to use port `8888` since you do not have to enter an administrator password each time you launch MAMP.
 Also, it’s a good habit to program web applications in a way that that allows you to easilly migrate a codebase from server to server.
 Using port `8888` is so non-standard it forces you to code with flexibility in mind which in the end can only help your coding skills.